GammaMetroid/nifskope/README_GLTF.md

 glTF export includes a limited set of material settings, and textures from the first layer of the material, which are saved in the output .bin file in PNG format.
 Replacement colors are stored as 1x1 textures.
 Texture quality can be configured in the general settings with the 'Export texture mip level' option.
 A mip level of -1 disables texture export.

-Import is limited to using the name of the material as a material path (name of the created BSLightingShaderProperty block), or the "Material Path" extra data if available.
+For Skyrim, only the diffuse and normal maps are exported.
+PBR support is limited for Fallout 4, while in the case of Fallout 76 materials, albedo, roughness, metalness and occlusion maps are generated from the texture set.

 ## LOD

-Exporting and importing LOD meshes is disabled by default, and can be enabled in the general settings.
+Exporting and importing LOD meshes is implemented only for Starfield.
+It is disabled by default, and can be enabled in the general settings.
 When enabled, LOD meshes use the MSFT\_lod glTF extension.

 ## Blender scripts